peter279k/wp-post/README.md

 # wp-post

 ## Introduction
-This class helps you accessing WordPress API to post the feed easily.
+This helper class helps you accessing WordPress API to post the feed easily.

 You can also check out the ```main.php``` and the PHP file which is in the ```src``` folder to know more details.